thomash-acinq/bolts/02-peer-protocol.md

 fall-behind detection.
 An implementation can offer both, however, and fall back to the `option_data_loss_protect` behavior if `option_static_remotekey` is not negotiated.

+## Peer Backup Storage

+Nodes that advertise the `peer_backup_storage` feature offer storing arbitrary data for their peers.
+The data stored must fit in a lightning message, so it is inherently limited (less than 65535 bytes per channel).

+Nodes can verify that storage providers correctly store their backup data at each reconnection, by comparing the contents of the `peer_backup` of the `channel_reestablish` message to the last one they sent.

+A node connected to a storage provider:
+  - when it sends a message that completes an update of the channel state (`funding_signed`, `commitment_signed`, `revoke_and_ack`, `shutdown` or `closing_signed`):
+    - MAY include an optional `peer_backup` TLV field
+  - when it receives `channel_reestablish` with an outdated or missing `peer_backup`:
+    - SHOULD fail the channel

+A storage provider:
+  - when it receives a `peer_backup`:
+    - MUST store this backup data
+  - when it sends `channel_reestablish`:
+    - MUST include the last `peer_backup` it received for that channel

 # Authors